 Those of us pursuing financial independence (FI) like myself often feel that our life is on hold until we reach that FI goal.
 We will then be able to live life to the fullest.
 The problem is that all these pursuits whether for money, stuff, or experiences seem like enough.
 We never feel we ever reach that ultimate goal.
 There’s always an urge for more or something different.
 If we were to stay still for a moment, we might find an undercurrent of discontentment throughout almost every activity in our life.

 Embrace the Boring

-I notice this discontentment especially in the addiction I have to my phone.
+I notice this discontentment especially with using my phone.
 Any moment of sitting or waiting, I’m usually on my phone checking my email, the news, Instagram, Twitter, or Facebook.
 Doing this multiple times throughout the day, I run out of meaningful stuff to check on my phone, yet I still am seeking for something to entertain me in those unfilled moments of my day.
-I end up aimlessly flipping through apps or playing Candy Crush, a game that honestly isn’t very entertaining for me.
+I end up aimlessly flipping through apps or playing Candy Crush.
 I didn’t realize what was driving my behavior until I put down my phone and just sat.
 It was boring and enlightening.
 Hearing the clock tick and feeling the urge to have something, anything entertain me was profound.